International partnership agreements

 - Balance: Successful international partnerships are ones in which all participating institutions experience a satisfactory level of benefit.
 When designing the partnership and negotiating any agreements, ensure that each partner is both contributing to and benefiting from the partnership.

 - Consultation: The Research and International Agreements Team has a wealth of experience and resources which can be of great assistance to University of Manitoba faculty and staff interested in initiating an international partnership.

 Types of international agreements

 The Research and International Agreements Team facilitates the development and negotiation of all agreements involving the movement of people to and from the University of Manitoba and international locations.

-To initiate the development of the following agreement types, contact the international partnership officer for your region.
+To initiate the development of the following agreement types, contact the International Agreements Officer for your region.

 Collaborative PhD agreement